walterhiggins/WMPJS/book-outline.md

 ### Introduction
 In this chapter we'll build on the code written in the previous chapter to let us roll a dice of any number of sides.
 Sometimes we want a random number that doesn't fit in the range 1 to 6.
 Ideally we'd like our virtual dice module to return a random number for any range we give it.
 We're going to take our 6-sided dice from the earlier chapter and enhance it so it can change shape to any number of sides like the multi-sided dice used in some table-top and role-playing games.
 ### Flexible Functions
-If we wanted to expand on what we've already done to support dices of 4, 6 and 8 sides we might write new functions for each dice...
+If we wanted to expand on what we've already done to support dices of 4, 6 and 8 sides we might write new functions for each type of dice...

     function rollSixSided(){
       ...